 - 6. In addition to establishing qualifications for nonlawyer representatives, the following types of agencies should consider developing and implementing accreditation programs for nonlawyer representatives to help ensure the quality and competency of representation in their adjudicative proceedings: - a.
 Agencies conducting adversarial adjudications with evidentiary hearings; - b.
 Agencies that adjudicate a high volume of cases involving historically underserved communities; and - c.
 Agencies with adjudications that involve specialized or technical subject matter. - 7.
-Agencies with accreditation programs should consider requiring initial and continuing education for nonlawyer representatives, either by providing such education directly or by working with organizations that employ, educate, or mentor nonlawyer representatives. - 8.
-Agencies should regularly review the requirements of their accreditation programs to ensure they are beneficial without adding unnecessary burdens. - Agencies with programs for accrediting, educating, and regulating nonlawyer representatives who practice before them should have dedicated funding to ensure availability of representation and reduce wait times for accreditation.
+Agencies with accreditation programs should consider implementing reasonable initial and continuing education requirements for nonlawyer representatives, either by providing such education directly or by working with organizations that employ, educate, or mentor nonlawyer representatives.
+In doing so, agencies should avoid imposing education requirements that unnecessarily burden representatives. - 8.
+Agencies regularly should review the requirements of their accreditation programs to ensure they are reasonable and beneficial without adding unnecessary burdens. - Agencies with programs for accrediting, educating, and regulating nonlawyer representatives who practice before them should have funding to ensure availability of representation and reduce wait times for accreditation.